julelang/manual/src/std/encoding-base64.md

 ```jule
 fn encode(src: []byte): []byte
 ```
 Encodes source bytes with standard base64 table.
 Returns encoded base64 bytes if success, nil slice if not.
+Adds padding if pad is true.

 ---

 ```jule
 fn decode(src: []byte): []byte
 ```
 Decodes source bytes with standard base64 table.
 Returns decoded bytes if success, nil slice if not.
+Detects padding by default, no required padding specification.

 ---